 Our 2020-21 ski season got started early.
 After some great mini-adventure days early season (Commonwealth Triple Double, Sheep Lake Couloir, just to name a few) the tap turned on and rain in the semi-solid state fell from the sky in sheets.
 As the dust settled, Nick and I made plans for the first real adventure day of the season.
 Usually, in early January, we are just happy to make it to Source Lake without taking our skis off.
 But with the extended season already in the books, we were chomping at the bit, ready to seek bigger lines.

 Nick and I drove in early Saturday morning to the Cascade Meadows Camp.
-If parking here, please consider paying to park to support the private plowing of the road so we can preserve this great access point.
+If parking here, please consider donating to the Camp (even a small amount!) to support the private plowing of the road so we can preserve this great access point.
 We got started under 6 am starry skies, which really was not that early, but the darkness made it feel like an alpine start to a big day.

 We were worried about deep trail breaking on the road and then up the Whitepine valley.
 Friends had reported hip deep trail breaking during previous days in the area.
 Fortunately, the snow had a refrozen, supportable crust.